snowplow/scala-weather/README.md

 1. `OwmAsyncClient` takes `F` as a type parameter.
 It can be any type thas has a `cats.effect.Sync` instance (e.g. `cats.effect.IO`).
 Returns `F[Either[WeatherError, WeatherResponse]]`, where `WeatherResponse` is one of the three OpenWeatherMap responses (`Current`, `History`, `Forecast`) as appropriate
-2. `OwmCacheClient` works in a blocking way, contains an LRU cache inside and returns `Either[WeatherError, WeatherResponse]`
+2. `OwmCacheClient` works similar, but also employs timeouts and contains an LRU cache inside for history requests

 Although you will typically want to use the `OwmAsyncClient`, note that Scala Weather was written to support the **[Snowplow][snowplow]** enrichment process, which uses `OwmCacheClient`.